rifatsust51/weatherAppProject/README.md

 - Wind speed
 - overall weather condition

+ ## Demo Video
+Watch the demo video to see the Weather App in action:

 ## Configuration
 To use the Weather App, you need to obtain an API key from a weather service provider (e.g., OpenWeatherMap).